h5bp/html5-boilerplate/src/doc/html.md

 ## Favicons and Touch Icon

-The shortcut icons should be put in the root directory of your site. `favico.ico` is automatically picked up by browsers if it's placed in the root.
+The shortcut icons should be put in the root directory of your site. `favicon.ico` is automatically picked up by browsers if it's placed in the root.
 HTML5 Boilerplate comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.